jprochazka/adsb-receiver/README.md

 **ADS-B Receiver Web Portal Features**

+* Saves all flights seen as well as displays a plot for the flight. (advanced)
 * Control what is displayed online via a web based administration area.
 * A more uniform website site layout that can be easily navigated.
 * Web accessible dump1090 and system performance graphs.